lorenzolfm/lorenzolfm/README.md

 ## I'm Lorenzo

-I'm a Backend Engineer at **Bipa**, where I ship code that backs a bank and secures people's money.
+I'm a Senior Backend Engineer at **Bipa**, where I ship code that backs a bank and secures people's money.
 Bipa is Brazil's first Bitcoin bank and one of the first in the world to integrate with the Lightning Network.

 I'm also a developer advocate at **Vinteum**, where I teach developers how Bitcoin and other freedom tech works and how they can leverage these technologies to build cool shit.